-Thanks to a partnership between Energy 4 Impact, solar fridge supplier Bonergie and MFI Caurie Microfinance, the group was able to buy a solar-powered fridge on credit.
+Thanks to a partnership between Energy 4 Impact, solar supplier Bonergie and MFI Caurie Microfinance, the group was able to buy a solar-powered freezer on credit.
 Seventy-five percent of the cost of the equipment was available as a loan, making the equipment more affordable.

 “Having proper refrigeration means that we can store more products, serve more customers and make more sales,” says Manio.
 Our business mentors worked closely with the women to develop a profitable activity which enabled them to pay off their debt.
 The product supplier also benefits from the use of consumer credit to increase the demand for its product.